 You will then need to know the characteristics of your card to select the correct parameters.
 However, except in exceptional cases, the default settings will work without problems.

-Find more tutorials and examples in our code generator
+Find other examples and tutorials in our Automatic code generator